FAQ – Applicant Information and Procedure

 How can you ensure confidentiality?

 We ensure the information you send to us is only used in strict confidence on our secure electronic database which is only accessible by the members of our team.
 JPC Ltd adopts best business practice policies at all times and more particularly when it comes to the security of personal data.
-Our staff members use their qualifications and experience in this field.
 Our role is to provide a premium migrant placement service to individuals, who like ourselves, take pride in their jobs and act with respect for one another.

 Yes, we have a licensed Immigration Adviser in the team, who evaluates your file before we accept you for placement and a work visa application.